Blog

 These organizations pursue three measurable outcomes: reliable first-10 confirmation placement within designated slots, reduced realized slippage during throughput bursts, and fewer capital losses from honeypots or disabled exit functionality.

-From an infrastructure engineering perspective (where we excel 😉), these organizations share common requirements:
+From an infrastructure engineering perspective, these organizations share common requirements:

-• Dependable event capture for launches and liquidity: WebSocket monitoring of DEX program events and token registry feeds, incorporating disconnect recovery and historical backfill capabilities.
+• Dependable event capture for launches and liquidity: Yellowstone gRPC monitoring of DEX program events and token registry feeds (WebSocket adds 50–80 ms median lag—too much for competitive launches), incorporating disconnect recovery and historical backfill capabilities.

 Organizations relying on Solana for launch window liquidity capture, arbitrage execution, or short-duration momentum trading require sniper automation as core infrastructure, not optional tooling.